j-ostmeyer/thirring-rhmc/README.md

 works in exactly the same way as the one for the main code.
 Tests can be run individually; no output means that they pass.
 Alternatively, `make runtests` runs all tests.

+The `.dat` files can be generated from the pre-MPI version of the code (or, if you want, from the current version, but this should only be done when the current version is known good), by setting the `generate` parameter to `.true.`.